-If you have little time, I invite you to watch this video-summary:
+If you're short on time, I invite you to watch this video-summary:

-D.I.S.C., a tool of self-knowledge
+D.I.S.C., a self-knowledge tool

 What is D.I.S.C.?